 Be gentle, kind and real when asking questions of your potential participants.
 Encouraging interest can make room for humor, creating a helpful bond between all participants and those behind or in front of the scenes.

-How can we make this happening more memorable, easier, more boutique-ed?
+Keep thinking this: How can we make this happening more memorable, easier, more boutique-ed?